IDXV30 Index: Monitoring Indonesia’s best-performing value stocks

 Add the

-30 Days Price Movement
+30 Days Price Movementtitle to the chart.

 This will show the transaction volumes over the past 30 days.
-Then, rename the chart title to 30 Days Transaction Volume
+Then, rename the chart title to 30 Days Transaction Volume.

 Place this chart in the bottom left square.